StanislavYatsevich/Store_Sales/README.md

 ![The WMAPE formula:](https://miro.medium.com/v2/resize:fit:440/1*L358vwYHsmqT5Sqzrs-arA.png)

-– The final value of the metric is calculated as mean among all values across all splits in all distict time series.
+– The final value of the metric is calculated as mean MAE (Mean Absolute Error) across all splits in all distict time series divided by the mean value of the target variable.

+## Modeling
+– We decided to use models based on the [gradient boosting principle](https://en.wikipedia.org/wiki/Gradient_boosting).
+It a nutshell, it means that we have multiple consistent models making a prediction based on the previous models' mistakes so that the metric's value is optimized per iteration
+– One of the models we used is the [XBGRegressor from XGBoost](https://xgboost.readthedocs.io/en/stable/parameter.html).
+– For this model we used [Optuna library](https://optuna.org/) for hyperparameter optimization.
+We set a range of values for each hyperparameter and found optimal ones with help of Optuna tools.
+– We decided to choose a random subset of 5 different shops for this task since it would have taken too much time otherwise.
+– As a result we managed to improve our metric (29.3% WMAPE before optimization and 26.9% after it).

 ## Streamlit dashboard